Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 kilometers north of Belgorod.
 There we had to establish an outpost and hold it.
 That day, December 6, the temperature dropped to about minus 45 degrees.
 I did not have any gloves nor warm underwear, only a summer coat.
 Many soldiers got injured by frostbite or even worse.
 They lost their ears if not their legs.
 My buddies demanded of me to drink alcohol to keep myself from getting sick.
 I asked for one more day to stay away from alcohol, and the next day they were sick and I was still healthy.
 They quit trying to force me to drink.
 And I did not have to break the Word of Wisdom.

 One early morning, the 6th of January 1942, I had to stand guard duty with a buddy, Hans Plank.
 We were standing beside a little shack, the straw roof covered with snow.
 A Russian machine gun started to shoot at us.
 I could see the tracers hitting the ground before my feet, skipping off to the sky.
 Other rounds hit the straw roof and I could see the bullets hitting rows of holes making the snow coming down like sugar coming out of a bowl.
 I was very afraid and since I was forbidden to leave the post, I wanted to pray.
-I could feel the power of the destroyer.
-But I could not utter one word of prayer.
-My tongue felt like paralyzed.
-To think, that the first words in my life were prayers on my mother’s lap.
-All I was able to say:

 “...if my mother could pray for me right now,